danielegrattarola/spektral/docs/templates/getting-started.md

 12
 ```

 Try to go over the lambda function to see what it does.
-Also, notice that we passed another function to the `reduce` keyword.
+Also, notice that we passed another function to the method with the `reduce` keyword.
 Can you guess why?

 Now we are ready to augment our node features with the one-hot-encoded degree.
 Spektral has a lot of pre-implemented `transforms` that we can use: